-If we need to seek alternative sources of financing, there can be no assurance that we will be able to obtain the requisite financing or that such financing, if available, would not have terms that are materially disadvantageous to our existing debt and equity holders.
-Although Mr. Allen and his affiliates have purchased equity from us and our subsidiaries in the past, there is no obligation for Mr. Allen or his affiliates to purchase equity or, except as described in Item 7.
-"Management's Discussion and Analysis of Financial Condition and Results of Operations" of our 2002 Annual Report on Form 10-K under "Funding Commitment of Vulcan Inc.," with respect to the \$300 million back-up credit facility commitment, contribute or lend funds to us or to our subsidiaries in the future.
+If we need to seek alternative sources of financing, there can be no assurance that we will be able to obtain the requisite financing or that such financing, if available, would not have terms that are materially disadvantageous to our existing debt holders.
+Although Mr. Allen and his affiliates have purchased equity from Charter and Charter Holdco in the past, there is no obligation for Mr. Allen or his affiliates to purchase equity or, except as described in "Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations" of our 2002 Annual Report on Form 10-K under "Funding Commitment of Vulcan Inc.," with respect to the \$300 million back-up credit facility commitment, contribute or lend funds to us, our subsidiaries or to our parent in the future.
 We recognize the interim nature of this facility and continue to evaluate our options and to consider steps to address our leverage.
-We have hired a financial advisor to assist us in evaluating alternatives.
+Charter has hired a financial advisor to assist us in evaluating alternatives.